MelancholySlime/RuneForge-Mod-Storage/README.md

 ## 📦 Repository Structure

-Files are organized by `Part` directories, each holding up to **~990 mod folders**.
-When a Part fills up, a new one is automatically created.
+Files are organized in a two-level hierarchy.
+Each **RF_Storage** holds up to ~990 **Part** directories, and each Part holds up to ~990 mod folders.
+When a Part fills up, a new one opens automatically — same for Storage.

 ```
 📦 RuneForge-Mod-Storage/
+├── 🗄️ RF_Storage1/
-├── 📁 Part1/
+│   ├── 📁 Part1/
-│   ├── 📂 Demon Yasuo LOLSKINARCHIVE/
+│   │   ├── 📂 Demon Yasuo LOLSKINARCHIVE/
-│   │   └── demon-yasuo-lolskinarchive-v2.fantome
+│   │   │   └── demon-yasuo-lolskinarchive-v2.fantome
-│   └── 📂 Spirit Blossom Yone Chroma VFX/
+│   │   └── 📂 Spirit Blossom Yone Chroma VFX/
-│       ├── spirit-blossom-yone-chroma-vfx_1.0.0.fantome
+│   │       ├── spirit-blossom-yone-chroma-vfx_1.0.0.fantome
-│       └── spirit-blossom-yone-chroma-vfx_1.1.0.fantome
+│   │       └── spirit-blossom-yone-chroma-vfx_1.1.0.fantome
-├── 📁 Part2/ ...
+│   └── 📁 Part2/ ...
+├── 🗄️ RF_Storage2/ ...
-└── 📁 PartN/ ...
+└── 🗄️ RF_StorageN/ ...
 ```

 > Files larger than **50 MB** are uploaded directly to [GitHub Releases](https://github.com/MelancholySlime/RuneForge-Mod-Storage/releases) instead of commits.